billma/opentokfire/README.md

 #FireBase API Walkthrough

 This project is made up of two pages.
-A homepage for displaying a list of topics and a show topic page to start a video chap arround the topic.
+A homepage for displaying a list of topics and a show topic page to start a video chat

-To use the Firebase Javascript API, we must first include this in your html code:
+To use the Firebase Javascript API, we must first include the following in your html:

     <script src="http://static.firebase.com/v0/firebase.js"></script>